 For this reason, you should always speak to your bond originator before you decide to sign an Offer-To-Purchase on a new property.

-Your bond consultant will been able to tell you what the banks are currently willing to offer you.
+Your bond consultant will be able to tell you what the banks are currently willing to offer you.

 Currently the requirements for a 100% bond are:

 Before you can hope to secure a 100% bond you’ll need to find out which of the banks are currently offering mortgages up to 100% of the value of the property.